AlexanderBoone-ttm/socketcan_gs_usb/README.md

 This module includes fixes for recent (>4.9) kernels where the existing gs_usb driver attempted to use stack-allocated buffers for USB communication, which caused the driver to fail.

-A patch with these fixes is currently awaiting acceptance to the kernel.
+A patch containing these fixes has been accepted to the Linux kernel.

 ## Build
 <code>